crossbario/crossbar-examples/authentication/tls/dynamic/README.md

 # TLS Dynamic Authentication

-This uses a client-side TLS certificate to authenticate a WAMP session.
+This uses a client-side TLS certificate to authenticate a WAMP session using a **dynamic authenticator**.

 A WAMP router worker is started that runs a TLS transport and embeds a dynamic authenticator user component.
 A container worker is started with a backend component that connects via TLS and presents a TLS client certificate.